 Unattributed quotes or information: If you include any information or quotes from other sources, you must acknowledge them.
 For example, if you cite something that someone said in the New York Times, include that attribution and link to it.

 Photos: We cannot publish images we don’t have rights to.
-Please leave all imagery to us.
+Please leave all use of imagery to us.

-Wait time: Premium members can expect to hear back from an editor shortly after submission during normal business hours.
-Your editor may have edits or questions that you need to address, and the story may need to be revised before it’s published.
+Wait time: If you're a premium member, you can expect a 2-4 week wait time for an editor to review your article.
+Your editor may have edits or questions that you need to address, and the story may need to be revised before it's published.